-Since the LBKG of Rhineland-Palatinate does not provide for a declaration of "disaster", the HVB is free to decide when to declare a "mass emergency" and to legally oblige the army to support the disaster response.
-The declaration of a mass emergency has to be seen as an intra-administrative and formal procedure.
-Such declaration is not needed to set free legal powers to take measures concerning the flood or disaster response.
-The authorities in Koblenz unofficially used the term "State of Disaster", mainly to facilitate the communication with the media and the public.
+Since the disaster law of Rhineland-Palatinate does not provide for a declaration of Disaster, the administrative coordinator is free to decide when to declare a "mass emergency" and to legally oblige the army to support the disaster response.
+The declaration of a mass emergency thus becomes a strictly intra-administrative and formal procedure.
+It is not needed to obtain extraordinary legal powers.
+The authorities in Koblenz nevertheless used the term 'state of disaster' unofficially, mainly to facilitate communication with the media and the public.